Dhakadakshin Multilateral High School and College: History

 When the remote areas of British ruled India were lagging behind in education, initiatives were taken by some far thinking men of the region to set up schools.
 Although these were at first limited to district headquarters or townships, some initiatives were taken in the rural areas too, though this was rare.

-A Middle English School was established at Dhakadakshin porgona of Golapganj thana in 1898.
+A Middle English School was established at Dhakadakshin pargana of Golapganj thana in 1898.
 Now, it stands a High School and College.

 Records show people like Rai Bahadur Prokash Chandra Dev Chowdhury, Zaminder Kalikrishna Datta Chowdhury and Moulvi Bahauddin Chowdhury were the first ones to take this job upon themselves.
-It all started with Kalikrishna Datta Chowdhury donating the land for establishing the school on is beautiful location.
+It all started with Kalikrishna Datta Chowdhury donating the land for establishing the school on this beautiful location.
 The school did well in spreading the light of knowledge in the remote villages of North East Sylhet, a difficult job in the conservative society of 1899.
 The institution observed its centenary in 1998.

 A meeting of the locals was held on 10 March 1938 and chaired by Nirod Nath Das.
 It was decided that Class VII would be started, as per a proposal by Mujahid Ali Chowdhury.
 Accordingly, the school authority petitioned to the education department for inaugurating classes VII and VIII.
 But, unfortunately the Deputy Inspector of Schools, North Sylhet declined the proposal on 11 December 1941.